 5. Likewise, if you receive calls from an agent claiming to be from LIC or any other insurance company for that matter, it's best to disconnect the call.

 6. If an agent asks you to pay cash, it should be an immediate red flag.
 According to the LIC's advertisement, when you buy an LIC policy, you should register the same on their portal for easier management of the policy.
 Even for other private insurance companies, always register on their website and refer to the same for any problems and updates.

 7. When an agent visits you, you should check his/her license, issued by the insurance company.
-But, then, we think it isn't too difficult for fraudsters to make fake license.
-So, maybe paying a visit to the insurers’ branch office or buying a policy online via the company's website or online insurance portal, would work better.
+But, then, we think it isn't too difficult for fraudsters to make fake licenses.
+So, maybe paying a visit to the insurer’s branch office or buying a policy online via the company's website or online insurance portal, would work better.

 8. Register your policies online on the websites and other private insurers to avoid any communication with an agent.
-You can coordinate with the insurance providers over emails.
+You can coordinate with the insurance providers over email.

 These are basic solutions and common sense ways to deal with the problem of spurious calls.
-However, as many of us are too occupied with work and other commitments, we do not spend too much time to sort our investments becoming prey to such scams.
+However, as many of us are too occupied with work and other commitments, we do not spend too much time sorting our investments becoming prey to such scams.

-It is your hard earned money which is being invested in various financial products and hence, you must be cautious about how you manage the same.
+It is your hard-earned money that is being invested in various financial products and hence, you must be cautious about how you manage the same.

 To learn more - you can check our course - NM 102: Build a Safety Net.
 Use code SAVE20 for 20% off.